WDD 130: Web Fundamentals

 2. Add two folders within this wwr folder per course naming conventions to contain the images, "images", and the stylesheet, "styles".

-Do not be confused that you already have root level folders named images and styles.
-The new folders are for your rafting website project and are contained within the wwr project folder.
+Do not be confused that you already have root level (wdd130) folders named images and styles.
+These new folders are specifically for your rafting website project and are contained within the wwr project sub folder which wwr sub folder is within your wdd130 root folder.

 3. Add a file named "about.html" in the wwr directory.